Nick Fotiu: Playing career

 Fotiu's father was of Greek descent, while his mother was of Italian descent.
 A left winger, Fotiu began his career in the World Hockey Association (WHA) with the New England Whalers in the 1974–75 season.
 Two years later, he signed with his hometown New York Rangers of the National Hockey League (NHL), where his role as an enforcer endeared him to Ranger fans.
 He was loved for his fighting style, which he picked up as a golden-gloves boxer, and he was the first New York City-born Ranger.
 Fotiu's popularity as a Ranger was enhanced by his willingness to throw pucks up into the Madison Square Garden "blue seats" after pre-game warmups, where previously he sat as a young fan.
 These seats were the least expensive and farthest seats from the action, far beyond where pucks would normally land during gameplay.
 Fotiu played with the Rangers until 1979, when he was claimed by the renamed Hartford Whalers in the 1979 NHL Expansion Draft.

 Fotiu's second tour with the Whalers ended when he was traded back to the Rangers during the middle of the 1980–81 NHL season, where he remained for five seasons.
-He was traded to the Calgary Flames in 1986 and helped them get to their first Stanley Cup finals appearance.
+He was traded to the Calgary Flames in 1986 and helped them get to their first Stanley Cup final appearance.
 Fotiu also played for the Philadelphia Flyers and briefly with the Edmonton Oilers before retiring from professional play in 1990.